Senators try to hammer out border deal

 West Virginia Democratic Senator Joe Manchin says this is about addressing current border issues.

 “And this is not immigration reform.
-They’re basically working diligently on just securing the border,” said Manchin.
+They’re basically working diligently on just securing the border,” he said.

 Delaware Democratic Senator Chris Coons agrees that there are serious challenges at the border.